mixmastamyk/prn/readme.rst

 As many filesystems are unhappy with huge numbers of files in a single folder, this limitation hasn't been found to be a problem in practice so far.

-Notably, PRN or *pro re nata* in Latin, is used in the medical industry as an abbreviation for *as needed*.
+Note that the term PRN (from *pro re nata* in Latin), is used in the medical industry as an abbreviation for *as needed*.
 Therefore use ``prn`` as needed and directed under the supervision of a physician.